antoineboquet/greek-conversion/README.md

 As multiple conversions can be destructive (see [limitations](#limitations)), <abbr title="Object-Oriented Programming">OOP</abbr> helps you to keep multiple representations of a greek string in memory without doing multiple potentialy-destructive conversions or creating a lot of variables.
 Conversions are made only as necessary.

-`GreekString` constructor is `str: string, from: keyType, options?: ConversionOptions`.
+`GreekString` constructor is `str: string, from: keyType, options?: IConversionOptions`.

 You can access each representation by calling the following properties: `betaCode`, `greek` & `transliteration`.

-Note that `ConversionOptions` is also applied to the input string in order to have truly equivalent representations.
+Note that `IConversionOptions` is also applied to the input string in order to have truly equivalent representations.
 You can retrieve the original string using the `source` property.

 ### Example